utelecon/utelecon.github.io/en/utokyo_account/mfa/index.md

             </ol>
         </details>
 5. You will be prompted to input your email address (if you haven't already done so).
-   Please input an email address address OTHER THAN your ECCS Cloud Email if possible,
+   Please input an email address OTHER THAN your ECCS Cloud Email if possible,
     and click "Next".
     <img src="InitSetup_Email01.png">
     Input the 6-digit code sent to your email address, and click "Next".